bilkoh/imgur_c2/README.md

 ## Notes:
-Test scripts use standard meterpreter binary, which Windows Virus & Threat Protection will remove if `Real-time Protection` is enabled.
+- Test scripts use standard meterpreter binary, which Windows Virus & Threat Protection will remove if `Real-time Protection` is enabled.
 You will need to disable this for test script to pass if you're running on Windows.
+- I've only tested this on imgur with the `PNG` format.